Ballestas Islands: Geography

-Composed largely of rock formations and covering an estimated area of 0.12 km², these islands are an important sanctuary for marine fauna like the guanay guano bird, the blue-footed booby and the tendril.
-Other notable species include Humboldt penguins and two varieties of seals (fur seals and sea lions), amongst other mammals.
+Composed largely of rock formations and covering an estimated area of 0.12 km2, these islands are an important sanctuary for marine fauna like Humboldt penguin, guanay cormorant, red-legged cormorant, Peruvian booby, blue-footed booby, Peruvian pelican, and Inca tern.
+Other notable species include two types of seals (fur seals and sea lions), amongst other mammals.

 Access

 These islands are accessible from the resort town of Paracas (near Pisco) by tour boat which typically lasts 2 hours.
-During the visits it is not uncommon for the sea lions to approach the tourist boats and make spectacles for the visiting tourists.
+During the visits it is not uncommon for the sea lions to approach the tourist boats, providing enjoyment for the visiting tourists.

-On the way to the islands, on the Paracas Peninsula, visitors will notice El Candelabro, a large-scale geoglyph that may have served as a beacon to mariners.
+On the way to the islands, visitors can see El Candelabro, a large-scale geoglyph on the Paracas Peninsula that may have served as a beacon to mariners.
 The mystery as to the origins of this particular geoglyph is ongoing with much speculation.

 The visit to the Ballestas Islands is, from an ecotourism point of view, probably the best known along the Peruvian coast.